 What Are Cryptocurrencies?

 A cryptocurrency is a form of digital money that uses blockchain technology.
 Moreover, blockchains are complex networks that are built using math and programming.
-Unlike fiat money, which is produced by governments and controlled by financial institutions, cryptocurrency is fully decentralized.
+Unlike fiat money, which is produced by governments and controlled by financial institutions, cryptocurrency investing is fully decentralized.
 No nation or authority issues or regulates it.

 Cryptocurrencies are classified as coins or tokens.
 Coins run on their own blockchain.
 They are also valuable because they are used as money in exchanges.
 In comparison, tokens are developed on top of an already existing blockchain.